• Menu

 These are the main health concerns of Rough and Border Collies:

-Rough Collie health
+Rough Collie Health

-Collie Eye Anomaly.
 Collie Eye Anomaly is an inherited eye disease which can lead to blindness.

-Only dogs who inherit the defective gene from both parents are affected by the disease, so all potential breeding dogs should be screened before mating.
+Only dogs who inherit the defective gene from both parents are affected by the disease.
+So all potential breeding dogs should be screened before mating.

 Around 1 in 10 Rough Collies are affected.

-Tooth decay.
-Approximately 1 in 10 Rough Collies experience diseases of the teeth and gums in their lifetime.
+Around 1 in 10 Rough Collies experience diseases of the teeth and gums in their lifetime.

-Multiple Drug Resistance.
 Despite the name, dogs with Multiple Drug Resistance are actually over sensitive to the effects of medication, because they are unable to transport drugs out of their brain quickly enough.

 Border Collie Health

-Hip dysplasia.
 Hip dysplasia is an abnormality of the hip joint which develops into painful arthritis.

-Collie Eye Anomaly.
-Approximately a quarter of Border Collies carry the faulty gene responsible for Collie Eye Anomaly.
+Around a quarter of Border Collies carry the faulty gene responsible for Collie Eye Anomaly.

-Trapped Neutrophil Syndrome.
 Puppies who inherit the gene for Trapped Neutrophil Syndrome from both parents have compromised immune systems and fail to thrive.

-Legg-Calve-Perthes.
 Legg-Calve-Perthes is a painful disorder which affects roughly 15% of Border Collies.

 Poor blood supply to the hip joint causes the bone to die and crumble away.

-Degenerative Myelopathy.
 10% of Border Collies also experience Degenerative Myelopathy (described above).

-Grooming Regimes For Rough Collies Vs Border Collies
+Grooming Rough Collies Vs Border Collies

 It won’t surprise you to learn that one of these dog breeds needs substantially more attention to grooming than the other!